-This is a University of Alaska Local 6070 union represented position.
-Current University of Alaska Local 6070 employees will be provided priority employment considerations for the first 5 days, when they meet the minimum qualifications for the posted position.
+Current University of Alaska Local 6070 employees will be provided priority employment considerations for the first 5 days when they meet the minimum qualifications for the posted position.
 Current University of Alaska Local 6070 employees who meet the minimum qualifications for the posting should apply before the review date.
 However, there is no requirement to be a Bargaining Member in order to apply.

-Driver license info : Within your cover letter please state whether or not you have or can obtain an Alaska Driver’s License upon hire.
+Driver license info : Within your cover letter please state whether or not you have or can obtain a valid Driver’s License upon hire.

 Applicant Instructions: Please attach a resume, cover letter, and names and contact information (email and phone number) for three (3) professional references.

 L6070- At-will: Pursuant to Article 1.7 of the Local 6070 Collective Bargaining Agreement, upon initial hire Local 6070 Bargaining Unit Members are probationary for the first six (6) months of work.
 During the probationary period, employment may be terminated for no reason or any reason.